Love your Breasts

 • Eat a wide range of colourful plant foods every day, including cruciferous vegetables.
 Preferably organic.

-• Minimise dairy, especially commercial dairy, and avoid vegetable oils, trans fats, preservatives and chemicals in your diet.
+• Avoid ultra processed vegetable oils, trans fats, preservatives and chemicals in your diet.

 • Add seaweed to your daily diet.